Melbourne Cup winner admits animal cruelty

 McLean has admitted possession of cocaine.

-A pre-sentence hearing is continuing for the men who have all appeared in court in person.
+A pre-sentence hearing is continuing for the men, who all appeared in court in person.

 – AAP